ortus-docs/cachebox-docs/cache_providers/cachebox_provider.md

 * ConcurrentSoftReferenceStore - Concurrent hashmaps plus java soft references for JVM memory sensitivity
 * DiskStore - Uses a physical disk location for caching (Uses java serialization for complex objects)
 * JDBCStore - Uses a JDBC datasource for caching (Uses java serialization for complex objects)
-<br><br>
- You can also build your own and pass the instantiation path in this setting
+* Custom : You can also build your own and pass the instantiation path in this setting

 Please also note that each of the object stores can have extra configuration properties that you will need to set.
 So for that, let's delve a little deeper into object stores.